Privacy Policy

 - Delete personal information we have collected from you.

 - Opt out of the sale or sharing of personal information.
 Note: we do not sell personal information.
-However, we do share certain pseudonymous data with advertising platforms (Meta and TikTok) and our attribution partner (AppsFlyer) for cross-context behavioral advertising measurement purposes.
+However, we do share certain pseudonymous data with advertising platforms (Meta) and our attribution partner (AppsFlyer) for cross-context behavioral advertising measurement purposes.
 You have the right to opt out of this sharing.

 - Non-discrimination for exercising your privacy rights.